 Cafesjian Center for the Arts

-Cafesjian Center for the Arts is basically a heaven for any Modernism lover, with a huge collection of sculptures, murals, crystal and relief displays.
+Cafesjian Center for the Arts is heaven for lovers of Modernist art, with a huge collection of sculptures, murals, crystal and relief displays.
 Gerard L. Cafesjian had a passion for collecting artworks from various areas of contemporary art.
 With the official opening in 2009, the impressive collection is now available for viewing.
 The museum consists of 5 levels and has over 5,000 artworks on display.
-Even the New York Times described the museum as one of the strongest and most ambitious museum building to open in ages.
+Even the New York Times described the museum as one of the strongest and most ambitious museums to open in recent history.

 For the Lovers of Avant-Garde Sculptures

 Ervand Kochar’s sculptures are one of the most interesting phenomenons of 20th century art.
 Encompassing many elements of Avant - Garde, Kochar put out many outstanding sculptures and paintings throughout his life.
 The works of the artist were displayed along with those of Picasso, Kiriko, Arp and many others.
 Walking into the museum you will be faced with the creative path of the artist through his graphic works, sculptures and paintings.

 For those Seeking Cultural Experiences